danapug/startup/README.md

 • **CSS –** An appealing and user-friendly budget application with proper font, color choice, and contrast.

-• **JavaScript -** Provides login, category display, user input for how much they wanted to budget and how much they actually 				did, and display how well they saved in regards to other people using the app (will not show monetary value, but 			instead be a percentage).
+• **JavaScript -** Provides login, category display, user input for goal and actual amount budgeted, and displays a leaderboard percentage of how well the user stayed within budget in regards to the other users (will not show monetary value, but instead be a percentage based on income and staying within budget).

-• **Service -** Backend service with endpoints for login and retrieving input for each category.
+• **Service -** Backend service with endpoints for login, retrieving input for each budget category, and retrieving motivational quotes about budgeting from another service/website.

-• **DB/Login -** Store users, budget goal, and actual amount spent in database.
+• **DB/Login -** Store users, user's budget goals, and user's actual amount spent in the database.
 Register and login users.
 Credentials securely stored in database.
-Can't use the budget until authenticated.
+The user can't use the budget tab until they sign-in.

-• **WebSocket -** As each user fills out the budget, their overall savings percentage compared to their expenses and income are 			broadcast to all other users.
+• **WebSocket -** As each user fills out the budget, a savings percentage in regards to how well they stayed within budget will be broadcast to other users.

 • **React -** Application ported to use the React web framework.